petervandenabeele/spelfouten/README.md

 ## Experimental

-I used pre-trained models for BERTje and RobBert, by using this models in simpletransformers:
+I used pre-trained models for RobBERT and BERTje, by using these models in simpletransformers:

+* "roberta", "pdelobelle/robBERT-base", training over 25 epochs
 * "bert", "bert-base-dutch-cased" , training over 25 epochs
-* "roberta", "pdelobelle/robBERT-base", training over 25 epochs

 The training data can be seen in this [code](./src/dt_classification_RoBERTa_BERT.py).
 It contains a few hundred examples with labels 0 for correct conjugations of